-The Company primarily operates in the Gulf Coast, Atlantic Seaboard, and Pacific Northwest areas of the United States.
-Revenues generated outside the United States, primarily in the Caribbean Basin, totaled 0.9%.
-5.4%, and14.0% of total revenues for the years ended December 31, 2011, 2010 and 2009, respectively.
+The Company primarily operates in the Gulf Coast, Atlantic Seaboard, Pacific Northwest and Alaska areas of the United States.
+Revenues generated outside the United States, primarily in the Caribbean Basin, totaled 4.1%.
+0.9%, and 5.4% of total revenues for the years ended December 31, 2012, 2011 and 2010, respectively.
 Our long-lived assets are substantially located in the United States.